WW1 Profile: Lance Corporal Arthur James Oakes

 Brothers Oakes, Hanley.
 Five brothers go to war .

-A possible explanation for Arthur being born in Glasgow specifically, is the link between Stoke on Trent Potteries and Glasgow Potteries.
-During the late 19th century, Glasgow emerged as Britain's leading stoneware producer, fueled by an aggressive recruitment campaign targeting skilled labourers from the English Midlands.
+A possible explanation for Arthur being born in Glasgow specifically is the link between the Stoke-on-Trent Potteries and Glasgow Potteries.
+During the late 19th century, Glasgow emerged as Britain's leading stoneware producer, fuelled by an aggressive recruitment campaign targeting skilled labourers from the Midlands.
 Scottish firms placed advertisements in industry publications like the Staffordshire Advertiser and Pottery Gazette to entice workers away from the established hubs in Stoke-on-Trent.
-This migration was influenced by a combination of factors related to the working and living conditions in the Staffordshire Potteries at the time.
-The expanding stoneware industry in Glasgow offered alternative employment opportunities and potentially different circumstances compared to those experienced by workers in Staffordshire.
-Glasgow whilst also being industrial, offered a fresh start, that perhaps Walter and Mary Ann were looking for.

-The1901census shows Walter and Mary Ann both now aged 38 living at 61 Boundary Street Hanley with children George [single] aged 19 working as a Potters Holloware worker, Arthur aged 16 working as a Potters Placer, Mary aged 13, Walter aged 11, Frederick aged 9, Leonard aged 6 born 8th November 1894 and Albert aged 3.
+The 1901 census shows Walter and Mary Ann both now aged 38 living at 61 Boundary Street, Hanley, with children George [single] aged 19 working as a Potters Holloware Worker, Arthur aged 16 working as a Potters Placer, Mary aged 13, Walter aged 11, Frederick aged 9, Leonard aged 6 born 8th November 1894, and Albert aged 3.

-By the 1911 census there were changes for the Oakes family, tragically Frederick Oakes died aged 8 in 1901.
+By the 1911 census, there were changes for the Oakes family; tragically, Frederick Oakes died aged 8 in 1901.

-Sister Mary (born 1st June 1887) had married Thomas Baddeley on the 12th November 1905, a gas fitter labourer, who would subsequently join the 9th Royal Fusiliers in 1914 (service number 1203).
-Mary and Thomas had children, Annie, Evelyn 1909, Lilian Mary 1911, Thomas Clement 1914, Albert Arthur 1917, Winifrid 1919, Henry 1922, Barbara 1924, Graham 1927 and Malcolm 1929.
+Arthur's sister Mary had married Thomas Baddeley on the 12th November 1905, a Gas Fitter Labourer, who would subsequently join the 9th Royal Fusiliers in 1914 (service number 1203).
+Mary and Thomas had children: Annie 1906, Evelyn 1909, Lilian Mary 1911, Thomas Clement 1914, Albert Arthur 1917, Winifred 1919, Henry 1922, Barbara 1924, Graham 1927 and Malcolm 1929.

-Sadly their father Walter died on the 31st August 1910 aged 48.
+Sadly, their father, Walter, died on the 31st August 1910, aged 48.

-His military history sheet in his service records state that he was Home from 28.08.1914 until 25.06.1915 and that he was with the Mediterranean Expeditionary Force from 26.06.1915 until 9th April 1916 a total of 1 year and 226 days of service.
+His military history sheet in his service records states that he was Home from 28.08.1914 until 25.06.1915 and that he was with the Mediterranean Expeditionary Force from 26.06.1915 until 9th April 1916, a total of 1 year and 226 days of service.

-Not enough of his service record survives to say what his movements were within the regiment but we know he was killed serving with the 7th Battalion.
+Not enough of his service record survives to say what his movements were within the regiment, but we know he was killed serving with the 7th Battalion.

-His Medal Index Card indicates he first entered a theatre of war on the 2nd July 1915 in the Balkans area
+His Medal Index Card indicates he first entered a theatre of war on the 2nd July 1915 in the Balkans area.

 He is remembered on the Basra War Memorial panel 34 and also on the Burslem Royal Doulton Memorial.

-He was entitled to the 1914-15 Star, British War Medal and Victory Medal.
+He was entitled to the 1914-15 Star, British War Medal, and Victory Medal.

 The Oakes Brothers.

-The 1921 census sees Leonard aged 27 working as a coal miner, married to Violet living at 7 Thorley Street Hanley with his Widowed mother, his 16 year old brother, Thomas now working as a Potters Mould Maker, his grandfather George Smith a retired joiner and his young daughter Violet aged 1.
+The 1921 census sees Leonard aged 27 working as a Coal Miner, married to Violet, living at 7 Thorley Street, Hanley, with his Widowed mother, his 16-year-old brother Thomas now working as a potter's mould maker, his grandfather George Smith a retired joiner, and his young daughter Violet aged 1.

-The 1939 Register sees youngest brother Thomas, born 30th August 1904 still working as a Potters Moulder married to Emily (born 5th September 1904).
-Son Arthur James born 19th November 1928 and Widowed mother Mary Ann born 17th June 1863 all living at 1 Thorley Street, Hanley.
+The 1939 Register sees youngest brother Thomas, born 30th August 1904, still working as a Potters Moulder, married to Emily (born 5th September 1904).
+Son Arthur James, born 19th November 1928, and Widowed mother Mary Ann, born 17th June 1863, all living at 1 Thorley Street, Hanley.

 Sources: